 - Hard-wired smoke detectors

 - Child-safe window hardware

-- Use an insurance broker who specializes in real estate.
-An independent, experienced broker is not obligated to a particular insurance company and will hard on the owner’s behalf.
+An independent, experienced broker is not obligated to a particular insurance company and will work hard on the owner’s behalf.
 He or she will know the various markets and can present a property to many insurance companies that will compete for the business.
-Find someone who will work on your behalf year-round, ensuring that you receive the best protection at the lowest rate – not an agent who simply sends a bill at the time of renewal.
+Find someone who will work on your behalf year-round, ensuring that you receive the best protection at the lowest rate—not an agent who simply sends a bill at the time of renewal.

 Lower landlord insurance is a good thing, but cheaper is not always better.
 The insurance broker and building owner should work together all year long to present the property in the best light and to keep the property’s risk profile up to date.
 As a result, insurance companies will reward such diligence and ongoing risk management with lower rates and broader terms.